 The business of teaching video: what does it take to enter this training market?
 How do you expand your presence once you’ve established a foothold?
-Join us for a no-holds-barred insider look at the evolution and success of Ripple Training, an online training and content distribution company.
+The founders of Ripple Training talked about the evolution and success of Ripple Training, an online training and content distribution company.

 Ripple Training Inc. is an online digital training company specializing in software training and plug-ins for post production professionals.

-At our next SDMP meeting on Wednesday, March 24th, Steve Martin, founder of Ripple Training, and Mark Spencer, Motion plug-ins guru, will share how they originally got into the video production training business, how and where they became certified, and how they joined forces to build a resource for post production professionals and everyone interested in polishing their media production skills.
+At our SDMP March meeting, Steve Martin, founder of Ripple Training, and Mark Spencer, Motion plug-ins guru, joined us to talk about how they originally got into the video production training business, how and where they became certified, and how they joined forces to build a resource for post production professionals and everyone interested in polishing their media production skills.

 Ripple Training was founded in 2002 by editor and producer Steve Martin who has over 18 years of experience as an editor, educator, and producer.